GetStream/stream-chat-swift/docusaurus/docs/iOS/basics/overview.md

 ### How Should I Specify My Dependency Version?

-You should either use a fixed version, or an optimitistic operator (a.k.a. squiggly arrow), with **all three versions specified**.
+You should either use a fixed version, or an optimistic operator (a.k.a. squiggly arrow), with **all three versions specified**.

-Eg. with CocoaPods:
+For example with CocoaPods:

 ```ruby
 pod 'StreamChat', '~> 4.0.0'